 People with heart and respiratory conditions should consider that the tight fitting wetsuits and cold water may restrict your ability to breath comfortably and this could stress a medical condition.

-For the most up to date information on the signs and symptoms of Covid 19, please visit the Ministry of Health website.
-If you have any doubts, please contact us (see the form above) or call 0800244762 to rebook your trip or course.
+Visit the Covid-19 website for the most up to date information on the signs and symptoms of Covid-19.
+If you have any doubts, please contact us (see the form below) or call 0800244762 to rebook your trip or course.

 Common symptoms of COVID-19 are like those found with illnesses such as a cold or influenza.
 You may have one or more of the following: